Instant Pot Honey Garlic Chicken is made with just five ingredients and makes a sticky honey garlic sauce that has tons of flavor!

-HOW TO MAKE HONEY GARLIC CHICKEN IN AN INSTANT POT
+HOW TO MAKE INSTANT POT HONEY GARLIC CHICKEN

 When cooking time is up, do a natural release 5 minutes, then do a quick release to get rid of the remaining pressure.
 Remove the lid and transfer the chicken breasts to a serving platter.
 Pour the sauce over top and top with parsley, if desired.
 Serve over rice!